 Lock key Description Caps Lock When Caps Lock is on, all alphabetic characters typed are in uppercase.
-Num Lock When Num Lock is on, the keypad is in numeric mode.
+Num Lock < Fn > + < F11 > When Num Lock is on, the embedded keypad is in numeric mode.
 The keys function as a calculator (complete with the arithmetic operators +, -, , and /).
 Use this mode when you need to do a lot of numeric data entry.
-Scroll Lock (< Fn > + < F12 >) When Scroll Lock is on, text on the screen moves one line up or down when you press the up or down arrow keys.
-Scroll Lock does not work with most applications.
+A better solution would be to connect an external keypad.
+Scroll Lock < Fn> + < F12 > When Scroll Lock is on, the screen moves one line up or down when you press the up or down arrow keys respectively.
+Scroll Lock does not work with some applications.